 How to understand your Most Important Customer?

 The answer is by conducting contextual interviews.
 This is a form of qualitative interviews, basically talking to clients in a semi-structured way.
 You seek to understand their situation.
 Their most important issues regarding your area of work (not just your product!).
 And all the issues, needs, wants and desires they encounter in everyday life.
-This process is very well explained in The Mom’s Test, which we have recently reviewed.
+This process is very well explained in The Mom’s Test, a great book you should definitely check out.

 Since the scope of this conversation is much wider than just your product, you can often uncover their unmet needs and issues invisible to your competitors.
 Every time we’ve done this for us and our clients, we uncovered valuable insights.
 Take a look at this video for an idea of what kind of insights you can expect.

 Contextual interviews, like all qualitative research techniques, are conducted with a smaller number of people (a few dozens at best).
-Depending on the project, you might want to check your findings.
-And using other tools with the larger sized audience as well.
+Depending on the project, you might want to check your findings and use other tools with the larger sized audience as well.

 How to understand the findings?

 One of the most helpful tools to systematize, prioritize and understand the results of client interviews is called Value Curves With Metrics.
-Value Curves, as a business tool, first appeared in this context in one of the most influential business books of 21st century called Blue Ocean Strategy.
-The book talks about how to move from a bloody red ocean full of fierce competition to the blue ocean.
-There you are differentiated and can achieve growth and healthy margins.
+Value Curves, as a business tool, were mentioned for the first time in one of the most influential business books of 21st century, Blue Ocean Strategy by W. Chan Kim.
+The book explains how to move from a bloody red ocean full of fierce competition to the blue ocean where you are differentiated and can achieve growth and healthy margins.
 Value Curves With Metrics is enhanced version of Strategy Canvas tool from the book.
 With added prioritization and metrics to help us better understand customer needs.

 Example of Value Curves With Metrics